accuware/gstreamer/README.md

 https://dragonfly-demo.accuware.com/?video-url=http://localhost:9000
 ```

-> Note: Since this ends up in a mix of secure and insecure content, there is currently only `Chrome`, which supports this for whatever reasons, since it is a tiny security issue.
+> Note: Since this ends up in a mix of secure and insecure content,  you need to convice the browsers to support this.
+Please skip the next section, if you don't want to mess with this and use secure content instead (see below).

+Since `Chrome` is constantly changing its UI it is hard to provide a way, which is not already outdated the minute this tutorial is written.
+Google for "how to convince Chrome to mix secure and insecure content".
+You will find it.

 `Firefox` needs to be conviced via
 ```